brittanyharrison/aws_VPC/README.md

 - **Public**: CIDR block IP changes slightly by adding 1 instad of 0 in the 3rd optec
 - **Private**: CIDR block IP changes slightly by adding 2 instad of 0 in the 3rd optec

+3. Create a subnet for the bastion

+- CIDR: 3RD  octec =3
+- edit Route table association : Public rt

 **Step 4: Creating a Route Table**

 1. On the left hand toolbar click on `route table`